nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/bootloader_adding.rst

 Generating pre-signed variants
 ------------------------------

-Enable the :kconfig:option:`CONFIG_BUILD_S1_VARIANT` option when building the upgradable bootloader to automatically generate :ref:`pre-signed variants <upgradable_bootloader_presigned_variants>` of the image for both slots:
+Enable the :kconfig:option:`CONFIG_BUILD_S1_VARIANT` Kconfig option when building the upgradable bootloader to automatically generate :ref:`pre-signed variants <upgradable_bootloader_presigned_variants>` of the image for both slots:

 .. code-block::